Terms and Conditions governing the use of this website and donation payments

 a) Undertake a careful selection of NGOs that truly create impact in their communities and demonstrate trust, transparency and ethical behaviour.

 b) Transfer 95% of all donations made through our website directly to the NGOs presented on our website.

-e) Report on our activities and findings during the pilot and thereafter in an open and transparent manner, by publishing financial reports and stories on results achieved on our website and/or on related social media accounts.
-To ensure the above, iMPACT direct reserves itself the right to:
+d) Report on our activities and findings in an open and transparent manner, by publishing financial reports and stories on results achieved on our website and/or on related social media accounts.

 f) Delete updates from its website; or to